 Spreading the message through staff workshops

-To reach as many of the Cawthron staff as possible, WellBeing@Work ran eight one-hour long workshops over two weeks at varying times of the day so most staff could go if they chose.
+To reach as many of the Cawthron staff as possible, WellBeing@Work ran eight workshops (usually 1.5 hours in duration) over two weeks at varying times of the day so most staff could go if they chose.
 The workshops were timed to begin in Mental Health Awareness Week, leveraging that week’s momentum.

 “It’s totally voluntary.
-The Chief Executive (pictured running above) emailed his encouragement and we just said, ‘If this is something you want to learn about, come along to the workshop at a time that suits you’,” says Sarah.
+Our Chief Executive [pictured running in the top image] emailed his encouragement and we just said, ‘If this is something you want to learn about, come along to the workshop at a time that suits you’,” says Sarah.

 They did come.
-Sarah says about two-thirds of staff did the workshop in the last quarter of 2016, with more workshops scheduled for 2017.
 “We’re an expertise-based organisation so our people are hungry for knowledge and good at applying what they learn,” says Sarah.

 “WellBeing@Work has given people the confidence to talk about mental wellbeing.
 In the same way they might say, ‘I’ve started going to the gym’, they might say, ‘I’ve realised I need to pull back on a few things to get a better balance in my life’.
 Or, ‘I’m finding things really tough at the moment’,” she says.